Josko/ccbot/readme.txt

 6. make
 (ignore the sqlite3.c warnings)

-The binary will be located in ~/ccbot/ccbot from where you can move it anywhere you need to.
+The binary will be located in ~/ccbot/ccbot.

 ========================
 Running GHost++ on Linux